Scented Geranium: Planting, Care, and Benefits

 When to Plant a Pelargonium?

-Plant your scented geraniums in the ground after the last frosts, usually in May in most regions.
-For container planting, wait until the risk of frost has passed before placing your pots outside.
+Plant your scented geraniums in the ground after the last frost, usually in May for most regions.
+For planting in containers or pots, wait until the risk of frost has passed before placing them outdoors.

 How to Plant It?